 - 1. F The U.S. SEC will accept financial statements from U.S.-listed foreign companies in their home-country accounting standards.
-The NYSE doesn't control the accounting standards; that is the function of the SEC.
-A company can use either U.S. GAAP or IFRS. - 2.
+The U.S. SEC permits IFRS to be used when a foreign-listed company requires IFRS.
+Therefore U.S.-listed foreign companies can use either U.S. GAAP or IFRS. - 2.
 F Each country that accepts IFRS commits to using the full set of standards.
 An individual country can choose to review each IFRS standard and accept it, reject it, or modify it to suit the national reporting environment. - 3.
 F A Canadian private enterprise does not have access to outside investors if it uses Canadian ASPE.
 A private company can obtain "outside" capital from anywhere in the world from private equity investors or from debt issues. - 4.
 F Under Canadian ASPE, a company must report in its functional currency.
-IN ASPE the term functional currency is not used in the standards.
-The currency used for reporting on the financial statements is usually the same as the currency they deal with on a daily basis.
+In ASPE the term functional currency is not used in the standards.
+The currency used for reporting on the financial statements is usually the same as the currency the company deals with on a daily basis.
 A company may report in any currency for the convenience of its users. - 5.
 F A private Canadian company that is a subsidiary of a U.K. parent company may not report in British pound sterling unless the pound also is its functional currency.
 As far as terminology it depends on if the company is using ASPE or IFRS.
 The presentation currency does not need to be the same as the functional currency; the subsidiary can report in British pound sterling to be compatible with the parent's presentation currency.